How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Experimental Evaluation

 \subsection{Water and Carbon Emissions}

 Figure~\ref{fig:carbon-vs-water} showcases the water consumption and carbon emissions of models across all prompt sizes.
-The most resource-efficient systems, including GPT-4.1 nano, LLaMA-3.2 1B, and LLaMA-3.2 3B, maintain carbon emissions below 0.3 grams per query while using less than 2 milliliters of water across all input lengths.
+The most resource-efficient systems, such as LLaMA-3.2~1B, LLaMA-3.2~3B, LLaMA-3.1-8B, LLaMA-3-8B, and GPT-4.1~nano, emit less than 0.3~gCO$_2$e and consume under 4~mL of water even for long-form prompts, demonstrating exceptional sustainability across scales.

-By contrast, models such as DeepSeek-R1, DeepSeek-V3, o3, and GPT-4.5 exhibit substantially larger environmental footprints across all input sizes.
-DeepSeek-R1 consistently emits over 14 grams of carbon dioxide and consumes more than 150 milliliters of water per query.
-For reference, this is equivalent to driving 50 meters in a gasoline-powered car and using two-thirds of a standard water cup.
+In contrast, large-scale and reasoning models such as o3, DeepSeek-R1 (DS), and DeepSeek-V3 (DS) exhibit substantially higher footprints.
+DeepSeek-R1 (DS) consumes over 200~mL of water and emits approximately 17~gCO$_2$e per long query, while the same model on Azure consumes only 34~mL and emits 2.5~gCO$_2$e, a reduction of nearly 85\%.
 These figures suggest that environmental impacts are shaped not only by model architecture but also by deployment strategies and regional infrastructure conditions.
-In particular, the elevated emissions and water usage observed in DeepSeek models likely reflect inefficiencies in their data centers, including higher PUE and suboptimal cooling technologies.
+In particular, the elevated emissions and water usage observed in DeepSeek models likely reflect inefficiencies in their data centers, including higher PUE, suboptimal cooling technologies, and less efficient hardware.

 While these per-query values may seem modest when isolated, their impact becomes considerable at scale.
 A single model, such as GPT-4o, serving hundreds of millions of daily requests, can emit as much carbon as thousands of transatlantic flights and consume water equivalent to the annual drinking needs of millions of people.
 We revisit this scaling analysis in greater detail in Section~\ref{section: Appendix E}.